imodpasteur/shareloc-utils/README.md

 # one file can contain multiple localization tables
 tables = manifest["files"]

-# generate an histogram image for the first table
+# generate a histogram image for the first table
 histogram = plot_histogram(tables[0]["data"], value_range=(0, 255))

 # save the histogram image as 16-bit png file